lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 * The values of component loadings are directly related to the correlation (similarly, the covariance) matrix between the items.
   - Although I do not explain this in detail, nearly every analytic step attempts to convey this notion by presenting equivalent analytic options using the raw data and correlation matrix.
 * PCA is about *dimension reduction* -- our goal is fewer components (i.e., subscales) than there are items.
-  - In this lesson's vignette there are 25 items on the scale and we will end up with 4 subscales.
+  - In this lesson's vignette there are 25 items on the scale, and we will end up with 4 subscales.
 * Principal component analysis is *exploratory*, but it is not "factor analysis."
 * Matrix algebra (e.g., using the transpose of a matrix, multiplying matrices together) plays a critical role in the analytic solution.